k-cybulski/dem/README.md

 - `dem.algo.DEMInput` which contains input data as well as priors.
 It is static over the course of DEM.
 - `dem.algo.DEMState` which contains parameter estimates.
 It contains all of the terms which vary over the course of DEM.
 It also includes methods for actually running the algorithm.

-Example notebooks in `examples/notebooks` illustrate how these can be applied.
-For clarification on what all of the parameters mean, have a look at the documentation of these two classes.
+Example notebooks in [examples/notebooks](examples/notebooks) illustrate how these can be applied.
+For clarification on what all of the parameters mean, have a look at the documentation of these two classes [in the code](dem/algo/jax/algo.py#L1198).

 ## Caveats